 Sensitive Receptor Impact description

 Benthic habitats The Operational Area benthic habitat comprises soft sandy sediments in 70 to 80 m water depth, open ocean conditions and lacking abundant light at this depth.
 The only hard substrate available is that associated with the WHP and subsea infrastructure such as flowlines.
 Given these conditions, the successful establishment of introduced species on the natural habitat is considered unlikely.
 There is a possibility of establishment on the artificial substrate in the area, but this too is considered to be unlikely.
 If IMPs were introduced and established successfully on the benthic habitat, it could result in an overall change in localised areas and some degradation of the ecosystem.
 The potential impact was assessed as Minor effect; recovery in weeks to months; death of individuals as impacts could result in potential mortality to fauna associated with the benthic habitat, with impacts likely localised to within approximately 1 km of the activity.

 Fish and Fisheries There are increased concerns regarding fishery impacts following the introduction of IMPs into Australian waters.
 Should IMPs be introduced, they have the potential to outcompete and displace native species which may in turn affect the local marine ecosystem, and potentially fisheries operating in the area affected.
 However, the Operational Area does not contain any known critical areas (i.e. feeding, breeding) or highly significant habitat (i.e. coral reef, seagrass) for fish.
 It is also unlikely that IMPs will be able to establish and reproduce in water depths of the Operations Area.
 However, if IMPs were established, it may have a Moderate impact - Local effect; recovery in months to a year; impact to localised community.

 Likelihood a Likelihood assessment

 Asian green mussel, American slipper limpet and Black striped false mussel were detected in Darwin marinas in 1999 and were successfully eradicated.
 No recognised marine pest species are known to be established in Darwin harbour.
 Vessels operating from Darwin are expected to have arrived there free of IMPs, it is therefore unlikely that they would acquire any pest species from Darwin.
 Furthermore, it is not likely that IMPs entering the Operational Area would establish on the benthic habitat (soft sediments).
 The water depth, open ocean conditions and lack of available light provides a very different environment to that within sheltered port and shallow coastal areas which have historically been colonised by IMPs.
 Some possibility exists of establishment on the artificial substrate in the area, but if so, such colonisation would in all probability be confined to the artificial substrate.
 The likelihood of a potential introduction and establishment of IMPs is considered unlikely for this location with the intended controls in place.

-Consequence ce Likelihood Ranking
+Consequence e Likelihood Ranking

 Moderate Unlikely Medium

-Hazard Marine Pest Introduction Performance outcome No introduction of marine species ID Management controls Performance standards Measurement criteria Responsibility 094 Vessels and MODU comply with the Biosecurity Manual (JS-70-MN-G-00001) All vessels demonstrate compliance with the biosecurity manual requirements Documented evidence of compliance with DoA ballast water management requirements.
-Documented evidence of effective management of ship biofouling management, consistent with National Biofouling Management Guidance for the Petroleum Production and Exploration Industry (2009).
-Drilling Manager Vessel Master a) Describe the marine biosecurity management process for Jadestone Energy (Australia) Pty Ltd activities including vessels contracted to perform marine operations.
+Hazard Marine Pest Introduction Performance outcome No introduction of marine species ID Management controls Performance standards Measurement criteria Responsibility 051 Vessels and MODUs comply with the Biosecurity Manual (JS-70-MN-G-00001) All vessels and MODUs demonstrate compliance with the biosecurity manual requirements Documented evidence of compliance with DAWE ballast water management requirements.
+Drilling Manager Vessel Master Documented evidence of effective management of ship biofouling management, consistent with National Biofouling Management Guidance for the Petroleum Production and Exploration Industry (2009).

-The biosecurity manual applies to all marine vessel operations in Operational Areas and has as its purpose to:
+The biosecurity manual applies to all marine vessel (with the exception of offtake tanker activities) and MODU operations in Operational Areas and has as its purpose to: